mikegratton/slog/README.md

 * Log records are never copied, just moved

-* Slog's mutex-guarded sections are very short -- about four instructions maximum
+* Slog's mutex-guarded sections are very short -- about four instructions

-In fact, Slog began life as a lock-free project, but transitioned to mutexes when testing showed that the lock-free design no significant worst-case performance boost.
+* Slog has minimal impact on compile time.

 ## Quickstart